Difference Between Annuity and Lump Sum

 - n = number of periods

-If the investor has an option to receive a lump sum amount right now vis-à-vis regular annuity payments over a period of time, the decision could be made based on whether the lump sum amount is greater than the present value of the annuity.
-If the lump sum amount, being paid right now in time, is more than the present value of annuity then it does make sense to go for lump sum payment instead of annuity payments.
+If the investor has an option to receive a lump sum amount right now vis-à-vis regular annuity payments over a while, the decision could be made based on whether the lump sum amount is greater than the present value of the annuity.
+If the lump sum amount, being paid right now in time, is more than the present value of an annuity, it does make sense to go for lump sum payment instead of annuity payments.

-But easier said than done, it all depends on some personal conditions as well.
-To list few, some of the factors could be:
+But easier said than done.
+It all depends on some personal conditions as well.
+To list a few, some of the factors could be:

 - The health of self and family